On a hill in the countryside there was a wood.

 “Wait!” cried the man.
 “It is for my wife.
 She is pale and weak and says she will surely die if she does not eat your rampion.
 It is the only thing that can heal her.
 Please take mercy on me, Witch!”

 “Very well, man,” said the Witch.
 “If your words be true, I grant you all the rampion you like, but it comes with one condition.
 You must give me the child that your wife will bring into the world.”

 Soon after, his wife fell pregnant.

 And soon after that, she gave birth to a beautiful baby girl.
-The baby had no longer taken her first breath and the Witch appeared in a puff of smoke and bellowed…
+The baby had no sooner taken her first breath when the Witch appeared in a puff of smoke and bellowed…

 From that day forward the baby girl became known as Rapunzel.
-And as she grew older, the wicked Witch took her deep inside a forest and locked her in a tower.
+And as she grew older, the wicked Witch took Rapunzel deep inside a forest and locked her in a tower.